fanbrushy/fanbrushy/README.md

 i love cuddling so feel free to do so with me anytime (any amount of people is all right)

-please int i really enjoy talking to people ^^
+please int, i really enjoy talking to people ^^

-current favorite interest is cookie run
+current favorite interest is cookie run yet again

 # ♡ ships i really like (regarding the cosplays i've made, not in any specific order)
 - fanbrush